bryanmcdee/DDD-Rich-Domain-Model/README.md

 This repository is an example of refactoring an anemic domain model into a rich one.

 There are several sections:
-    - AnemicDomainModel - Contains the original project that will be refactored
+    - DDD AnemicDomainModel - Contains the original project that will be refactored
-    - RichDomainModel - Contains the refactored anemic domain \\\ TODO
+    - DDD RichDomainModel - Contains the refactored anemic domain \\\ TODO
-    - RichDomainWithCleanArchitecture - Contains the updated rich domain using the clean architecture pattern \\\ TODO
+    - DDD RichDomainWithCleanArchitecture - Contains the updated rich domain using the clean architecture pattern \\\ TODO
     - Database - Contains the scripts / config file(s) to create and seed the database

 # Getting Started